R-YaTian/3ds-battery-patches/README.md

 ## Home Menu
 **Battery percent in status bar (statusbatpercent)**
 This patch replaces date in statusbar with battery percent.
-It is not possible to display "%" character, so it shows battery percent as ":35:" instead.

 ![Screenshot](https://github.com/R-YaTian/3ds-battery-patches/blob/master/doc/screenshot.png?raw=true)

 **Battery icon in status bar with 25% bars (statusbaticon)**
 This patch makes the battery icon display each bar as 25% of battery charge.
 ## Building
-- Dump DecryptedExHeader.bin from your HomeMenu.cia from your 3DS ([guide](https://3ds.codeberg.page/homemenu/)) and place it next to createips.py
+- Dump DecryptedExHeader.bin for your HomeMenu from your 3DS ([guide](https://3ds.codeberg.page/homemenu/)) and place it next to createips.py

 - Rename DecryptedExHeader.bin to extheader_U.bin, extheader_E.bin, extheader_J.bin depending on the region its from